oshirodrey/LeLastPepperoniPizza/README.md

+# Update 5/10/2025

+yea lol I though of a new game already, this time it will defy will be better, time to archive this

 # 🍕 Le Last Pepperoni Pizza - v1.0.0

 Welcome to **Le Last Pepperoni Pizza**, a top-down arcade-style game made with **Unreal Engine 5 (UE5)**.